Manas-Shrivastav/IndiaElection-Twitter-NewsBot/README.md

 # IndiaElection-Twitter-NewsBot ([@IndiaElectionBuzz](https://twitter.com/ElecBuzzIN))
 As the 2024 General Elections in India draw near, the need for accurate, real-time information has never been more critical.
 Imagine having a dedicated ally that not only keeps you abreast of the latest political developments but also engages you in insightful conversations and delivers news with a dash of wit.

-Enter our project – the 2024 India Elections NewsBot (Powered by ChatGPT and NewsAPI).
+_**Enter our project – the 2024 India Elections NewsBot** (Powered by ChatGPT and NewsAPI)_.

-This project is done in colaboration with @Maverick-Morningstar
+***This project is done in colaboration with [Tejaswi Harsh](https://github.com/Maverick-Morningstar)***

 # Step 1: Set Up a [Twitter Developer Account](https://developer.twitter.com/en/docs/developer-portal/overview)